Rich Text Editor / Document Model / Inlines / Inline Elements

 Inline Properties

-All inline elements regard a list of properties which can be either specified locally or from a style sheet.
+All inline elements regard a list of properties that can be either specified locally or from a style sheet.
 Some properties can also be inherited from the inline parent block.

 Font Properties